 Nancy Calcutt has been a professional artist since the 1980's.
 Born and raised in central Massachusetts and grew up in Sturbridge, Massachusetts.
 While in her 20’s, she moved to the southern United States, first to coastal North Carolina and then Nashville, Tennessee.
 Calcutt and her musician husband currently live in Paducah, Kentucky where they have resided since 2003.
 They moved to Paducah to become part of Paducah's Artist Relocation Program.

 Calcutt inherited artistic genes from her dad who always wanted to be an artist but was too practical a person to follow that dream.
 She is following her father's dream and it has taken her on quite a journey.
 Always the restless seeker, Calcutt is the gypsy of her large family.
 She has lived in Massachusetts, North Carolina, Tennessee, Mississippi and currently, Kentucky.
 Her first introduction to professional artists was during childhood, around her pre-teen years, when her family visited Provincetown, Massachusetts, an artists' community at the tip of the Cape Cod peninsula in Massachusetts.
 In Provincetown, Calcutt became captivated by the portrait artists drawing pastel portraits from live sitters outdoors.
 These artists and their portraits seemed magical to her and she never forgot that moment, later teaching herself to create pastel portraits.
 Additionally, Provincetown made an impression because it was an active, successful art community, extremely bohemian, fun, and full of possibilities for artistic production.
 This idea of a community that was known for art and where art was a viable economic option stayed with her and may have been the impetus for Calcutt joining an artist community in Paducah, Kentucky.

-An academically trained artist, Calcutt earned a BFA, Bachelor of Fine Arts degree from Austin Peay State University in Clarksville, Tennessee and an MFA, Master of Fine Arts from the University of Mississippi, Oxford, Mississippi.
+An academically trained artist, Calcutt earned a BFA, Bachelor of Fine Arts degree from Austin Peay State University in Clarksville, Tennessee and an MFA, Master of Fine Arts from the University of Mississippi in Oxford, Mississippi.
 For many years she taught drawing and painting at the college level.
 Calcutt left her full time teaching position in 2001 in order to devote all of her time to her art.